rodrimati1992/constmuck/README.md

 Enables all items and functionality that requires stable Rust versions after 1.56.0.
 Currently doesn't enable any other feature.

+- `"rust_1_57"`(disabled by default, requires Rust 1.57.0):
+Causes this crate to use the `const_panic` dependency, to improve the quality of panic messages.

 # No-std support

 `constmuck` is `#![no_std]`, it can be used anywhere Rust can be used.